j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 ### Saving Results (Optional)
 For information about this tool, including data it stores to understand effectiveness, go to https://aka.ms/ASR_shortcuts_deletion_FAQ

-### Best effort to trigger run once of MpTaskBarRecovery.exe (Optional)
+### Best effort to trigger run once of MpRecoverTaskbar.exe (Optional)
-The ```MpTaskBarRevovery.exe``` is added as a RunOnce to all users and there is a best effort attempt to run the .exe when the script runs.
+The ```MpRecoverTaskbar.exe``` is added as a RunOnce to all users and there is a best effort attempt to run the .exe when the script runs.
 If the script is unsuccessful, then the .exe will run the next time the user logs in.

 ### Release History